ARTS-Laboratory/Paper-Simulation-in-the-loop-Additive-Manufacturing-for-Real-time-Structural-Validation/README.md

 # Simulation-in-the-loop Additive Manufacturing for Real-time Structural Validation

-This repo accompanies a paper submitted to Additive Manufacturing 2024 and contains a reproduction of the methodology demonstrated in that paper.
+This repo accompanies a paper submitted to Additive Manufacturing in 2024 and contains a reproduction of the methodology demonstrated in that paper.

 <p align="center">
 <img src="figures/simulation_in_the_loop.png" alt="framework of simulation-in-the-loop " width="600"/>